lordspline/druid/integration-tests/README.md

 class can be set to run in parallel (multiple test methods of each class running at the same time) by excluding the given class/package from the "AllSerializedTests" test tag section and including it in the "AllParallelizedTests" test tag section in integration-tests/src/test/resources/testng.xml.
-TestNG uses two parameters, i.e., `thread-count` and `data-provider-thread-count`, for parallel test execution, which are both set to 2 for Druid integration tests.
+TestNG uses two parameters, i.e., `thread-count` and `data-provider-thread-count`, for parallel test execution, which are both set to 2 for Robux integration tests.

 For test using parallel execution with data provider, you will also need to set `@DataProvider(parallel = true)` on your data provider method in your test class.
 Note that for test using parallel execution with data provider, the test